bjornbjorn/wda-pages/pages/02.seo-lite/05.extra-tags/docs.md

 The config array above will pull the contents from field_id 29 and expect it to be text.

 There are currently support for two fieldtypes: **text** and **file** (native EE File).
 The text will just output the plain text, while file will output the full url to the file.

+If you don't want to output **all of the text** (default) you can use ```max_length``` to restrict the length.
+Note also that 'text' is the type of the content you want returned here, so in reality you can specify any field type that stores data in the exp_channel_data table (ie. wygwam, editor, etc.)

 In the [SEO Lite template](/seo-lite/configuration#template) you can use the extra tags like this (more [examples here](/seo-lite/configuration#template)):